 The MTC was founded by the University of Birmingham, Loughborough University, the University of Nottingham and TWI Ltd. The MTC’s industrial members include some of the UK’s major global manufacturers.

 The MTC aims to provide a competitive environment to bridge the gap between university-based research and the development of innovative manufacturing solutions, in line with the Government’s manufacturing strategy.
-The MTC is part the High Value Manufacturing Catapult, supported by Innovate UK.
+The MTC is part of the High Value Manufacturing Catapult, supported by Innovate UK.